MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMApplication.md

 ```

 ### -ReleaseDate

-Specifies a release date for the application.
+Specify a date object for when this app was released.
+To get this object, use the [Get-Date](/powershell/module/microsoft.powershell.utility/get-date) built-in cmdlet.

 ```yaml
 Type: DateTime